Skip to content

 Why This Recipe Stands out

-• 3 Ingredients: You probably already have flour, butter, and sugar.
+• 3 Ingredients: Your pantry is probably already stocked with flour, butter, and sugar.

-• Your Friends and Family: Your family and friends will absolutely adore these melt-in-your-mouth shortbread cookies.
+• Melt-in-Your-Mouth: Your family and friends will absolutely adore these melt-in-your-mouth shortbread cookies.

-• Perfect Gifts: These are the perfect holiday cookies for gifting.
+• Perfect Gifts That Stay Fresh: These are the perfect holiday cookies for gifting.
 They keep well and can even be shipped.

-• Colors and Shapes: You can change out the sprinkles and switch up the shapes to your heart’s content – for any occasion throughout the year.
+• Use Any Colors and Shapes: You can change out the sprinkles and switch up the shapes to your heart’s content – for any occasion throughout the year.

-• Make Ahead: You can make the dough several weeks in advance.
+• Dough Can Be Made Ahead: Make the dough several weeks in advance.

 What is Scottish Shortbread?